sense-5/shelter-in-pets/README.md

 # Shelter in Pets

-During the COVID-19 pandemic, it important that people follow social distancing protocols.
-This prevents many people from visiting shelters to adopt pets that needs a home.
-Shelter in Pets is a pet adoption app that helps a user find their perfect pet from the safety of their home.
-The user can browse real adoptable dogs through the Petfinder API.
+During the COVID-19 pandemic, the various social distancing protocols are preventing many people from visiting shelters to adopt pets.
+Our app solves this problem by letting users search for adoptable dogs from the comfort and safety of their homes.
+It matches user-uploaded dog images to similar adoptable dogs, allows a user to conduct filtered searches based on desired traits, and even recommends adoptable dogs based on the user’s in-app activity.
-The app uses Clarifai API to predict the breed of the dog when a user uploads a picture.
-Users can also search for dogs by selecting specific dog attributes.
-When a user views a dog, they can see information about the dog, like the dog, contact the shelter via phone or email, and get the location of the shelter.
-The user can visit the dogs they have liked in "Favorites" and edit the list.
-The app makes recommendations of dogs to the user based on their view and like history.
-Adopting a dog has never been more fun or easy!

 ## Table of Contents